tave8/tave8/README.md

 How to make me happy? *Give me a challenge, not a task*.

+I thrive in ambiguity.

-I'm a problem-solver, and I own the full stack.
-Think that's impossible?
+I'm a problem-solver across the full stack:
 ## Backend & System design
 - Background jobs are harder than they look.
 [I built the whole system from scratch](https://github.com/tave8/operavion-crm-backend/blob/main/src/main/java/giuseppetavella/zero_chiamate/infrastructure/jobs/job_library/JobManager.java) — scheduler, lifecycle, retries, the works.
 - Forgot password sounds simple until you think about it for five minutes.
 [I thought about it for longer](https://github.com/tave8/operavion-crm-backend/blob/main/src/main/java/giuseppetavella/zero_chiamate/domain/business/auth/ForgotPasswordService.java).